WebFiori/docs/background-tasks.md

 In order to send email notifications, the class [`CronEmail`](https://webfiori.com/docs/webfiori/framework/cron/CronEmail) must be used.
 This class can be used to send an email regarding the status of background job execution (failed or success).
 This class must be only used in one of the abstract methods of a background job since using it while no job is active will have no effect.
 It is recommended to create an instance of this class in the body of the method [`AbstractJob::afterExec()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#afterExec).

 The following code sample shows how to use the class to send notifications to one email address.
-It assumes that there exist SMTP account which has the name `notifications` and it will be used to send the notifications.
+It assumes that there exist SMTP account which has the name `cron-notifications` is added to the class `[APP_DIR]\config\AppConfig` and it will be used to send the notifications.

 ``` php
 namespace webfiori\framework\cron;